pr-curtis/pr-curtis.github.io/courses/dreamlabplus2024.md

 Paula R. Curtis, Paul Vierthaler<p></p>
 <p></p>
 <p></p>
 Welcome!
-Below you will find slide outlines and handout resources for our virtual Dream Lab Plus workshop, <em><a href="https://web.sas.upenn.edu/dream-lab/dream-lab-plus-east-asian-studies-and-digital-humanities-2024/">East Asian Studies & Digital Humanities</a></em>. <b>Please note that these materials are only accessible to participants signed up for the workshop and therefore the links below will not work for anyone else.</b>
+Below you will find slide outlines and handout resources for our virtual Dream Lab Plus workshop, <em><a href="https://web.sas.upenn.edu/dream-lab/dream-lab-plus-east-asian-studies-and-digital-humanities-2024/">East Asian Studies & Digital Humanities</a></em>. <b>Please note that these materials are only accessible to participants signed up for the workshop and therefore the links below will not work for anyone else.</b> Links will become available to participants the day of each session.
 <p></p>
 <p></p>
 These materials are only intended for <em>Dream Lab Plus East Asian Studies & Digital Humanities</em> participants and should not be circulated in any form beyond our sessions.
 We hope to make them open access in the future.
 We appreciate your understanding!